LLMs¶

 # Choose your provider - just change the import and initialization!

-from protolink.llms.api import OpenAILLM # or AnthropicLLM
+from protolink.llms.api import OpenAILLM, AnthropicLLM, GeminiLLM # etc.

 from protolink.llms.server import OllamaLLM # or any other provider